Veterans

 Word was received in Pleasanton Thursday to the effect that Sergeant Frank Guzman of the United States Marine Corps a former Pleasanton boy, had been seriously wounded while in action.
 The first report was to the effect that Guzman had been killed, but later news said that he had been seriously wounded.

 John “Jack” Paul Guzman was a younger brother of Toney and Fred Guzman who was born on the Tribe’s Alisal (Pleasanton) Rancheria on February 6, 1902 to Francisca Nonessa and Jose Guzman.
 He was baptized on April 20, 1902 at St. Augustine’s Church in Pleasanton.
 Jack also appears on his mother’s 1930 BIA Application (#10293) along with his two brothers Toney Guzman and Paul Hernandez.
 Jack Guzman enlisted in the US Army and was identified as a “Cavalry Unassigned Recruit” on the USS Sheridan Troop Transport’s manifest embarking from Fort Mason, San Francisco on March 5, 1918 to Honolulu, Territory of Hawaii, that included “list showing names of enlisted men of Army, Navy and Marine Corps on board.”
 He was later listed as a Private, “D” Troop, 4th Cavalry Regiment on the USS Sherman Troop Transport manifest sailing from Honolulu to San Francisco on December 15, 1918.
 Previously, the 4th Cavalry served on the Mexican border in Texas from 1911 to 1913.
 Afterwards, during the ensuing six years, the regiment served at Schofield Barracks in the Territory of Hawaii, and did not participate any campaigns during World War I. In 1919, the 4th Cavalry Regiment returned to the Mexican border and patrolled the area near Brownsville, Texas.
 Jack Guzman was honorably discharged from the Army on June 2, 1919 (based upon the on-line US Veterans Administration Master Index List 1917-1940).
-He may have re-enlisted in the US Navy (Service # 375 10 53) on August 8, 1922, however the Administration Master Index List is not clear about this date.
+He may have re-enlisted in the US Navy (Service # 375 10 53) on August 8, 1922, however the Administration Master Index List is not clear about this date, however the Administration Master Index List is not clear about this date.

 Later, on the 1940 Census, Jack Guzman was identified as being born in Niles, Alameda County, California.
 Under the “Supplementary Questions” at the bottom of the census.
 Jack responded that he was a veteran of WWI.
 On his February 16, 1942, Jack Paul Guzman had registered for the Draft at Local Board 75 in Niles.
 He was identified as Indian, 5’8” tall, born in Pleasanton on February 6, 1902.
 He was living on the Centerville – Alvarado Highway, and working for Mr. Phillip Moore’s ranch on the Mission San Jose – Niles Road.
 Earlier, around 1934, Jack had married Flora Munos, the daughter of Muwekma Ohlone Victoria Marine Munos.
 Flora and Jack had three children together, John P/ Guzman, Jr. Reyna Guzman, and Joanne Guzman.
 John P. Guzman, Jr. and his sister Reyna attended Indian Boarding School at Chemawa.
 Oregon, and they and their families are enrolled in the Muwekma Ohlone Tribe.
 On October 2, 1951 Jack Guzman, Sr. passed away and was buried in the Centerville Cemetery.